To,

 observations made by the Independent Directors have been adopted and put into force.

-confirming that they meet the criteria of independence as prescribed under Section 149(6)
+Listing Regulations, stating that they have met the criteria of independence as provided

 21. BOARD EVALUATION